 These types of qualification provide a high academic qualification upon successful completion, and are still the most highly regarded route for university applications.

-Countesthorpe Leysland College offers a range of A-Levels for post GCSE study, and has a high rate of successful applications to universities, including Oxbridge and Cambridge.
+Countesthorpe Leysland Community College offers a range of A-Levels for post GCSE study, and has a high rate of successful applications to universities, including Oxbridge and Cambridge.

 BTEC qualifications are vocational and work-related courses, designed to accommodate the needs of employers and allow students to progress to further and higher education.